 Ordinary Wages (OW)

-Our salaries are broken into two categories – Ordinary Wages and Additional Wages.
-Within each category, there is a separate cap on the maximum amount we can contribute to our CPF each year.
+Our salaries are broken into two categories – Ordinary Wages (OW) and Additional Wages (AW).
+For each type of salary, there is a separate cap on the maximum amount we can contribute to our CPF each year.

-Depending on our age, the yearly amount on our CPF Contributions from our Ordinary Wages can vary:
+Depending on our age, the yearly amount of our CPF Contributions from our Ordinary Wages can vary:

 |55 and below||Employee: 20%||Employer: 17%||Total 37%||$26,640|